uwejacobs/complete-bootstrap-4-shortcodes/readme.txt

 16. The above shortcode example rendered with WordPress

 == Changelog ==
+= 4.5.3 =
+* Changed the [icon] attribute "type" to "name" to use same attributes as Font Awesome plugin
+* Minor documentation fixes

 = 4.5.2 =
 * Tested and working in the latest version 4.5.2 of Bootstrap